vstconsulting/polemarch/doc/restapi.rst

      ``repo_password`` is needed to store password for repository(if it exists) and ``repo_branch`` means a branch of git project with which next synchronization will be done.
-.. |project_owner_details| replace:: Owner of project.
-Supported fields could see in :http:get:`/api/v1/users/{id}/`.
+.. |project_owner_details| replace:: owner of project.
+Supported fields could be seen in :http:get:`/api/v1/users/{id}/`.
-.. |project_details_ref| replace:: **Response JSON Object:** response json fields same as in :http:get:`/api/v1/projects/{id}/`.
+.. |project_details_ref| replace:: **Response JSON Object:** response json fields are the same as in :http:get:`/api/v1/projects/{id}/`.

 .. http:get:: /api/v1/projects/

-   List of projects. |pagination_def|
+   Gets list of projects. |pagination_def|

-   :query id: id of project if we want to filter by it.
+   :query id: id of project, if we want to filter by it.
-   :query name: name of project if we want to filter by it.
+   :query name: name of project, if we want to filter by it.
    :query id__not: id of project, which we want to filter out.
    :query name__not: name of project, which we want to filter out.
    :query status: ``status`` of projects to show in list